PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 broadcast exactly matches the declared output shape.
 Binary output target literals are derived by broadcasting the same channel-first input shapes and then mapping them to the declared output layout; unknown layouts retain the established expected-channel and tensor-name guards.
+Operand expression policy also owns explicit pair aliases, channel-first constant aliases, public-input Transpose reuse, vector-to-channel reshape, and deterministic constant-axis permutation fallback while receiving all generated names through callbacks.

 Rank-4 generated-source shape policy has a Torch-free shared owner in `pytorch_shape_policy.py`.
 Layout hinting and CF/NHWC shape normalization are